Dhuldhoyavarun/MASt3R-SLAM/README.md

 <br>

 # Getting Started
-This is a windows implemetation of rmurai0610/MASt3R-SLAM
+This is a Windows implemetation of rmurai0610/MASt3R-SLAM
 ## Installation
 ```
 conda create -n mast3r-slam python=3.11